archive

 Curatorial Interventions:

--> Read Frances Whorrall-Campbell’s commissioned responsive, experimental text HERE
+-> Read Francis Whorrall-Campbell’s commissioned responsive, experimental text HERE

 B.Sebastian - Video: Marco Berardi & Baiba Sprance - 2023.